Arts & Humanities

 Social Science collections support and enhance the research, teaching, and learning activities of faculty, students, and staff in the social sciences.
 The subject areas supported by this collection include Communications, Disability Studies, Economics, Education, Information and Library Science, LGBTQ Studies, Multiculturalism and Diversity, Psychology, Sociology, Social Work, and Women’s Studies.

-The Special Collections Library acquires, cares for, interprets, and promotes the use of important collections of unique, rare, primary source, and other material in all formats and in a variety of subject areas.
+The Special Collections Research Center acquires, cares for, interprets, and promotes the use of important collections of unique, rare, primary source, and other material in all formats and in a variety of subject areas, and is responsible for the majority of the U-M Library's Special Collections collection areas.
 The holdings consist of approximately 300,000 volumes and more than 7,000 linear feet of archival and manuscript material.
 Notable collections and subject strengths include the papers of distinguished authors, poets, and filmmakers; Medieval and Renaissance manuscripts; early printed books (including more than 350 incunables); European military history; American culinary history; anarchism, radicalism, and social protest; children’s literature; Philippine history; the early histories of astronomy, mathematics, and medicine; and transportation history.

 Unless otherwise noted, all images used to represent individual collection areas are in the public domain, have a CC-0 license, or we have the rights.
 A number feature items from the library's extensive Digital Collections.